wachilt/kirby-themes/README.md

 ## Support

-For theme support please contact the original developer.
+For theme support questions please contact the original theme developer.

 ## Other resources